dotnet/docs-maui/docs/fundamentals/accessibility.md

 - `HelpText`, of type `string`, represents a longer description of the element, which can be thought of as tooltip text that's associated with the element.
 For more information, see [HelpText](#helptext).
 - `LabeledBy`, of type `VisualElement`, which enables another element to define accessibility information for the current element.
 For more information, see [LabeledBy](#labeledby).

-These attached properties set native accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached Properties](~/xamarin-forms/xaml/attached-properties.md). -->
+These attached properties set platform accessibility values so that a screen reader can speak about the element. <!-- For more information about attached properties, see [Attached Properties](~/xamarin-forms/xaml/attached-properties.md). -->

 > [!IMPORTANT]
 > Using the `AutomationProperties` attached properties may impact UI Test execution on Android.
-The `AutomationId`, `AutomationProperties.Name` and `AutomationProperties.HelpText` properties will both set the native `ContentDescription` property, with the `AutomationProperties.Name` and `AutomationProperties.HelpText` property values taking precedence over the `AutomationId` value (if both `AutomationProperties.Name` and `AutomationProperties.HelpText` are set, the values will be concatenated).
+The `AutomationId`, `AutomationProperties.Name` and `AutomationProperties.HelpText` properties will both set the platform `ContentDescription` property, with the `AutomationProperties.Name` and `AutomationProperties.HelpText` property values taking precedence over the `AutomationId` value (if both `AutomationProperties.Name` and `AutomationProperties.HelpText` are set, the values will be concatenated).
 This means that any tests looking for `AutomationId` will fail if `AutomationProperties.Name` or `AutomationProperties.HelpText` are also set on the element.
 In this scenario, UI Tests should be altered to look for the value of `AutomationProperties.Name` or `AutomationProperties.HelpText`, or a concatenation of both.

 Different screen readers read different accessibility values.
 For example, on Windows, Narrator will prioritize `AutomationProperties.Name`, `AutomationProperties.LabeledBy`, and then `AutomationProperties.HelpText`.
 On Android, TalkBack may combine the `AutomationProperties.Name` and `AutomationProperties.HelpText` values.
 Therefore, it's recommended that thorough accessibility testing is carried out on each platform to ensure an optimal experience.